 Figure 5: Statistics for area CA3 over the course of testing (List 100, Medium sized network).
 Representational similarity analyses (RSA) for area CA3 for Theremin vs. NoEDL show how the error-driven learning in Theremin reduces the representational overlap (top left) whereas the Hebbian learning in NoEDL increases the representational overlap (top right).
 This explains the differential interference as shown in the AB Memory plot for each case (bottom row).
 The number of epochs used in Theremin training was set to a fixed number (i.e., 10) that enabled complete learning of AB and AC lists, while in NoEDL was set to the maximum amount used in the current paper (i.e., 30).

-where Hebbian learning in the CA3 establishes a relatively stable representation early on.
+the end of the trial across 4 training epochs.
+As illustrated in the plot, the learning dynamics in DG, CA3 and CA1 layers follow different learning rules across 4 quarters in one trial.
+In the CA3, error-driven learning in the Theremin model causes its activation to converge over the course of learning based on the target DG input that arrives starting after cycle 25.
+This learning progression is not evident in the NoEDL model, where Hebbian learning in the CA3 establishes a relatively stable representation early on.
 The CA1 shows increasing convergence to the final plus-phase pattern starting in the second and third quarter (cycle 26-75), when CA3 starts to drive CA1.
 Interestingly, there is evidence for a “big-loop” error signal (Kumaran & McClelland, 2012) reflecting activation circulating through the trisynaptic pathway and out through the EC, and back into the CA3, deviating its pattern from the stabilized one, as depicted by the slightly curved green line in the first epoch.

 To elaborate on the error-driven learning dynamics in the Theremin model, as learning progresses, the CA3 pattern in the first quarter becomes increasingly similar to its final pattern (Figure 6).
 In effect, this similarity signal reflects how close the CA3 pattern is to its final DG-dominated pattern, before DG starts